 While search engines tend to mix airlines to give you the lowest price, this is not always the case with roundtrips, especially when budget airlines not shown in OTAs are an option.

 13. Book a Round-trip Ticket but Only Fly One Way

 The reason why some round-trips can be cheaper than a one-way is because airlines trigger some deals when you meet certain criteria, and among those criteria is the number of days in your stay.
-Usually, about a week long or two-week long stay tend to trigger these deals.
+Usually, about a week-long or two-week-long stays tend to trigger these deals.